cpbjr/catholic-readings-api/README.md

 We welcome contributions from the Catholic developer community!

 ### How to Contribute
-1. **Data Updates** - Submit corrections or additions to readings/saints
+1. **Data Updates** - Submit corrections or additions to readings/calendar
 2. **New Features** - Suggest additional liturgical data (Liturgy of the Hours, etc.)
-3. **Bug Reports** - Report incorrect dates, readings, or saint information
+3. **Bug Reports** - Report incorrect dates, readings, or celebration information
 4. **Documentation** - Improve examples, add new language samples

 ### Liturgical Data Sources